ezaruba/notonlyowner/content/ethereum/ethernaut-ctf/fallback.md

 module.exports = execute
 ~~~

 I know, nothing fancy yet.
 This is all Truffle-related stuff, let's call it the *structure* of our exploits.
 In fact, you'll see that we will always come back to this boilerplate in future tutorials, so keep it at hand.

 Let's go ahead and do something more interesting.
-Remember that to solve Fallback, we need to do 3 simple tasks:
+Recall that, to solve Fallback, we need to do 3 simple tasks:

 1. Make a contribution minor than 0.001 ether
 2. Call the fallback function to become the owner
 3. Withdraw!

-So...
+## Exploiting the contract

 ~~~javascript
 /* fallback.exploit.js */